-What You Need to Know About Social and Human Service Assistant
+What is a Social and Human Service Assistant?

-Life As a Social & Human Service Assistant: What Do They Do?
+A Day in the Life of a Social & Human Service Assistant

 - Provide information or refer individuals to public or private agencies or community services for assistance.

 - Explain rules established by owner or management, such as sanitation or maintenance requirements or parking regulations.

 - Interview individuals or family members to compile information on social, educational, criminal, institutional, or drug history.